Deepika Padukone Bats For Mental Health Awareness! Read Details

 The survey also showed that 67% of the respondents said that people suffering from mental illness "should have their own groups to avoid contaminating healthy people."

-This Is So Rude
+This Is So Rude!

 The survey stated that 68% of people believe that people suffering from mental illness "should not be given any responsibility."